ultramarine256/turnik-city/README.md

 # turnik-city
-In publishing and graphic design, Lorem ipsum is a placeholder text commonly used
+TurnikCity is a PRODUCT_TYPE for dealing with word STAFF_TYPE.